 Experiential learning has been a foundational tenant of teacher education since its inception.
 However, the theory of experiential education has received limited attention in the permanent teacher education literature base.
-Moreover, it is questionable as to the level of authentic experiential learning instructional practices that are actually taking place.
-This paper presents one approach to addressing this situation, based on Kolb's Experiential Learning Model.
-It further explores the tenets of experiential learning and considers the application of true Experiential learning pedagogy into teacher education programs.
+Moreover, it is questionable to what extent authentic experiential learning instructional practices are actually taking place.
+Based on Kolb's Experiential Learning Model, this paper presents an approach to addressing this issue.
+It further explores the tenets of experiential learning and considers the application of true experiential learning pedagogy in teacher education programs.

 The study examines the theories that view experience as the key to meaningful learning and link learning to personal development.
-It also demonstrates ways in which experiential learning Theory (ELT) provides a valuable framework for strengthening the critical synergy that can and must be developed among education, work, and personal development (Kolb and Lewis, 1986).
+It also demonstrates ways in which experiential learning Theory (ELT) provides a valuable framework for strengthening the critical synergy that can and must be developed among education, work, and personal development (Kolb & Lewis, 1986).

-Giving special attention to teacher education in the CRMEF and workplace learning through practice teaching in the classroom (the practicum), we provide examples of current applications and conclude by examining the benefits of experiential learning for promoting teacher trainees' skills and competencies.
-Therefore, the present research will explore the implementation of this approach for teacher education in the CRMEF.
-Teacher trainees' self-reflections, observations, questionnaires and interviews will explore the extent to which the process and outcomes have influenced their beliefs and equally changed their classroom practices.
+With special attention to teacher education at the CRMEF and workplace learning through practice teaching in the classroom (the practicum), we provide examples of current applications and conclude by examining the benefits of experiential learning for promoting teacher trainees' skills and competencies.
+The present research, however, explores the implementation of this approach for teacher education in the CRMEF.
+Teacher trainees' selfreflections, observations, questionnaires, and interviews will assess the extent to which the process and outcomes have influenced their beliefs and equally changed their classroom practices.

-As such, this exploratory manuscript examines Kolb's experiential learning process further, and considers the implications for ELT in teacher education.
-A description of teacher education program in the CRMEF is provided, then results from a quantitative and qualitative teacher trainees survey are triangulated with their reflective journals to evaluate the training program in terms of teacher trainees' developing confidence and competence in teaching, based on their learned skills and knowledge.
+This exploratory study further examines Kolb's experiential learning process and considers its implications for ELT in teacher education.
+A description of the teacher education program in the CRMEF is provided, followed by results from a quantitative and qualitative teacher trainee's survey, triangulated with their reflective journals to evaluate the training program in terms of teacher trainees' developing confidence and competence in teaching, based on their learned skills and knowledge.

-The paper includes four sections.
-First, the background section provides a context of the study and the aims behind conducting it.
-The statement of the research questions and a description of the research tools are presented in the methodology section, while the findings are unveiled in the subsequent section.
-The last section is devoted to a discussion of the findings and the related recommendations.
+The paper is organized into four sections.
+The background section provides context for the study and outlines the aims behind conducting it.
+The methodology section presents the research questions and describes the research tools.
+The findings are then revealed in the following section.
+Finally, the discussion section addresses the findings and offers related recommendations.

-Section One: Review of the literature What is/Why experiential learning?
+Review of the Literature What is/Why Experiential Learning?

 The present paper seeks to discuss the specific role experiential learning plays in teacher education through the lens of Kolb's Experiential Learning Theory (ELT) (1984).
 As the name suggests, experiential learning relates to learning from experience or learning by doing.
-Experiential education first immerses learners in experience and then encourages reflection about that experience to develop new skills, new attitudes, or new ways of thinking and, hence, plan for innovative practices.
-As an approach that is considered fundamental to meaningful learning, and for many reasons, experiential learning has moved from the periphery of education to the centre.
+First, experiential education immerses learners into the experience and then encourages reflection about that experience to develop new skills, new attitudes, or new ways of thinking and, hence, plan for innovative practices.
+As an approach that is considered fundamental to meaningful learning, and for many reasons, experiential learning has moved from the periphery of education to the center.